GSA/cio-council/_posts/2019-06-25-women-in-IT-2019-recap.md

 The event had two panel discussions, “What SHE Brings to the Table” and “HER Perspective Is Needed.”
 These discussions touched on the value of women’s opinions and the importance of speaking up and sharing perspectives.
 The panels also included conversations about developing a network of supportive women to guide others through the STEM world and how critical resilience is to overcoming challenges to achieve success.

 <img src="{{ site.baseurl }}/assets/img/blog/Panel-Women-in-IT.png" alt="Panel 1 at Women in IT" width="800">
-*What SHE Brings to the Table.
-Featuring moderator Robyn Rees of the National Science Foundation (NSF), and panelists: Maria Roat, the CIO of the Small Business Administration; Venice Goodwine, the Chief Information Security Officer of the U.S. Department of Agriculture; Dorothy Aronson, the CIO of the National Science Foundation (NSF); and Jason Gray, the CIO of the Department of Education.*
+*What SHE Brings to the Table featured moderator Robyn Rees of the National Science Foundation (NSF), and panelists: Maria Roat, the CIO of the Small Business Administration; Venice Goodwine, the Chief Information Security Officer of the U.S. Department of Agriculture; Dorothy Aronson, the CIO of the National Science Foundation (NSF); and Jason Gray, the CIO of the Department of Education.*

 <img src="{{ site.baseurl }}/assets/img/blog/Panel2-Women-in-IT.png" alt="Panel 2 at Women in IT" width="800">
-*HER Perspective is Needed.
-Featuring moderator Rotimi Abimbola, the Chief of Staff at the Department of Interior’s CIO Office, and panelists: Lynn Moaney, the Deputy Chief Financial Officer of USDA; Ann Kim, the Deputy Chief Information Officer (DCIO) of the Department of Education; and Amy Haseltine, the DCIO of HHS.*
+*HER Perspective is Needed featured moderator Rotimi Abimbola, the Chief of Staff at the Department of Interior’s CIO Office, and panelists: Lynn Moaney, the Deputy Chief Financial Officer of USDA; Ann Kim, the Deputy Chief Information Officer (DCIO) of the Department of Education; and Amy Haseltine, DCIO of HHS.*

 Kent aims for women in Federal IT to occupy 30 percent of roles over the next two years.
 While the goal is ambitious, events like Women in Federal IT and Cybersecurity signal the need for not only more talent, but also for more women in leadership positions across the government.